luizribeiro/uptix/README.md

 }
 ```

-Once that is done, you should be able to use it from your configurations.
+Once that is done, you should be able to use it from your configurations, as
+`uptix` will be passed as an arugment to all modules on your configuration.

 If you have a shell setup on your flake, you will probably also want to
 install `uptix` onto your `flake.nix`'s `devShell`: